-Whether you’re a jogger ready to return to the track, a hiker eager to tackle new trails or a retiree determined to regain diminished mobility, Yavapai Regional Medical Center’s (YRMC’s) Orthopaedic Surgical Services can help you re-capture your agility and improve your quality of life.
+Whether you’re a jogger ready to return to the track, a hiker eager to tackle new trails or a retiree determined to regain diminished mobility, Dignity Health Yavapai Regional Medical Center (YRMC) Orthopedic Surgical Services can help you re-capture your agility and improve your quality of life.

-Our Orthopaedic Surgical Services have been recognized for exceptional quality in the U.S. by leading quality assessment organizations.
+Our Orthopedic Surgical Services have been recognized for exceptional quality in the U.S. by leading quality assessment organizations.
 The reason for this national recognition?
-Our Orthopaedic Surgical Services program is built on four pillars that include:
+We’ve created an excellent program that features:

-- Registered nurses skilled in the care of orthopaedic patients
+- Registered nurses skilled in the care of orthopedic patients

 - Specially trained surgical teams